 \section{Introduction}

-\IEEEPARstart{R}{ecently,} the proliferation of 360$^\circ$ cameras has significantly propelled the advancement of omnidirectional image processing and omnidirectional vision tasks.
-Omnidirectional depth estimation has attracted attention in numerous applications including autonomous driving and robot navigation, owing to its efficient 3D perception of the 360$^\circ$ environment.
+Vision-based depth estimation is an essential method for 3D environmental perception.
+Recently, omnidirectional depth estimation has attracted attention in numerous applications including autonomous driving and robot navigation, owing to its efficiency of the 360$^\circ$ environment.
 Various algorithms have been proposed to estimate omnidirectional depth maps, including monocular \cite{Wang2020bifuse,Jiang2021unifuse,Li2022omnifusion}, binocular \cite{Li2021csdnet,360SD-Net} and multi-view approaches \cite{SweepNet,Omnimvs,Omnimvs_J,Su2023omni}.

 The complex geometric constraints and image distortions of spherical images pose challenges for omnidirectional depth estimation.
 In addition, the camera may be soiled resulting in image degradation in practical applications.
-As shown in Figure \ref{fig_overview}(e), the images can be soiled by mud spots, water drops or dazzled by intense light.
-Apart from this, the camera layouts may vary to accommodate different types of vehicles or robots in real-world tasks.
+As shown in Fig. \ref{fig_overview}(e), the images can be soiled by mud spots, water drops or dazzled by intense light.
+Besides, the camera layouts may vary to accommodate different types of vehicles or robots in real-world tasks.
 Consequently, the development of an omnidirectional depth estimation algorithm that exhibits robustness against camera soiling and flexibility in adapting to diverse camera configurations becomes imperative and indispensable.

 However, most of existing methods either extract spherical features with conventional planar convolution\cite{Wang2020bifuse,Jiang2021unifuse,360SD-Net} or do not simplify the spherical epipolar constraint\cite{Li2021csdnet}.
 Apart from this, monocular omnidirectional depth estimation methods susceptible to overfitting the scenes of the training data and are unable to mitigate the impact of camera soiling.
 Binocular methods also encounter challenges in obtaining reliable depth maps when 360$^\circ$ cameras installed on vehicles are soiled.
 Won et al. proposed multi-view methods SweepNet\cite{SweepNet} and OmniMVS\cite{Omnimvs,Omnimvs_J} to estimate 360$^\circ$ depth maps from four fisheye cameras.
 However, these methods also use planar convolution to extract spherical features, and have not used multiple cameras infomation to improve the robustness.